Launch of the Global Roadmap to Defeat Meningitis by 2030

-Now that the Roadmap has been ratified and supported by countries across the world, we're delighted to announce a launch event on the 28th of September 2021.
+With the Roadmap has been ratified and supported by countries across the world, a launch event was held on the 28th of September 2021.

 About the event

-To support implementation of the Roadmap and achievement of its ambitious targets, WHO, in collaboration with other key stakeholders involved in meningitis prevention and control, will organize its official launch.
+To support implementation of the Roadmap and achievement of its ambitious targets, WHO, in collaboration with other key stakeholders involved in meningitis prevention and control, organised its official launch.

 Programme and speakers